icidasset/icidasset/src/Writings/health-fitness.md

   <small>Beef, chicken, lamb, chick peas.</small>

+### Microbiome

+- Fibre is not needed for a healthy microbiome.
+Increasing or decreasing fibre does not change the microbiome diversity.
+- Microbiome diversity is more about how you live: are you getting outside, do you have pets, are you hugging people, or interacting with people.
+- Eating unhealthy decreases diversity.
+Unhealthy, meaning: seed oils, processed sugar, plant toxins, etc.

 ### Improving Digestion

-- 🍁 __Eat foods that are in season__.
-- 😡 __Never eat while angry__.
-Or in other words, the more stress
-  you have the worse your digestion will be.
+- 🚶 __Go for a walk after a meal,__ 20 minutes or so is ideal.
+  Or sit in the hero pose immediately after eating: [Hero Pose (Virasana)](https://www.yogajournal.com/poses/hero-pose/)
-- Chew food properly and mindfully.
+- 🦴 __Chew food properly and mindfully__, no distractions while eating.
-- Drink enough water before/after a meal (30 minutes before/after).
-  <small>Add salt and/or black pepper to boost digestion even more.</small>
-- Drink warm water with a meal (eg. with lemon).
-- Eat your biggest meal between 10AM and 2PM.
-- Have a bit of apple cider vinegar before your meal.
-- Have a small amount of organic fermented foods with each meal
-  <small>Examples: fermented veggies, healthy unsweetened yoghurt, kimchi, kombucha, miso soup, olives, pickles, tempeh.</small>
-- Keep at least 20 minutes between meal portions.
+- 🥛 __Don't drink less than 30 min before eating and only an hour after eating.__
+  Drinking dilutes the stomach acid.
+- Increase stomach acid to improve absorption of nutrients.
 - Slow, deep breaths before a meal.
 3 seconds in, 5 seconds out, 5 times.
-- Tongue exercises, or "mewing" if you will.
+- Tongue exercises, or "mewing".
 Simple exercise would be to push the tongue to the roof of your mouth, including the back of your tongue, for 3 minutes.

-### Gut microbiome

-To maintain a healthy microbiome, you need a balance between prebiotics and probiotics, a lot of fiber, foods with good epigenitics and a lot of diversity.
-Epigenitics basically means, eat animals that had healthy food.
-Every plant has a different kind of fiber, and depending how you prepare it, it changes as well, so variety is key.
-The more different kinds of fiber you eat, the more diverse your microbiome becomes (and the more health benefits you get).

-#### Prebiotics & fiber

-- Legumes
-- Nuts
-- Seeds
-- Veggies

-#### Probiotics

-- Artichokes
-- Asparagus
-- Banana
-- Chicory Root
-- Chives
-- Dandelion greens
-- Garlic
-- Onions

-### Very healthy all around

-- 🐖 Liver, easy to consume in the form of paté.
-  <small>Vitamins A, B & C. Iron & copper.
-Protein rich.</small>
-- 🍲 Ramen dishes with proper ingredients.
-  <small>Broth, healthy fats, meat, eggs, veggies, mushrooms, etc.</small>
+- Diagnosing where digestion problem lies:
+  Within 15 minutes of eating = stomach issue (eg. not enough acid) Between 30 min and 2 hours = small intestine
+  2-3 hours after eating = large intestine
+- Ideal transit time, 24 hours or less.
+- Eat foods that are in season.
+- Never eat while angry.
+Or in other words, the more stress you have the worse your digestion will be.

 ### Additional info

-- Almond butter > peanut butter, in most cases.
-If you opt for peanut butter, try finding one without hydrogen oils (they change the oils into trans fats so it can be stored longer).
-- Avoid bread with oils.
+- Aerobic exercise may be one of the most effective ways to promote gut health and help heal intestinal issues.
+Aerobic exercise increases butyrate-producing gut bacteria independent of diet.
+This reduces inflammation & promotes intestinal healing.
+- Avoid sweeteners all together, even natural ones like stevia.
+Even though they have zero carbs, they still raise insulin a lot.
+Might be even worse than regular sugar.
+- Bile acids are antimicrobial, eating some (animal) fats can stimulate their release and keep the small intestine clear.
 - Carbs can best be eaten early in the day (you're more insulin resistant later in the day).
-- Eat raw tough foods (heavy on fiber) for a strong tongue and jaw muscles.
+- Eat tough foods for a strong tongue and jaw muscles (eg. chewy bits in steak).
 - First meal of the day should be heavy and protein rich (30+ gr), be it breakfast or lunch.
-- Gluten-free products are sometimes worse than products with gluten: a lot of chemicals, corn syrup, etc.
+- Gluten-free products are often worse than products with gluten: a lot of chemicals, corn syrup, etc.
 - Low-fat food usually means high sucrose levels, so avoid those.
-- Milk from stores is heavily processed, buy fresh milk instead.
+- Milk from stores is heavily processed, buy raw milk instead, raw milk still has the enzymes that allow you to digest milk properly.
-- Pesto is a good way to add herbs to a meal.
+- Other things to avoid: preservatives, food colorings, additives, etc.
+- Our ability to properly metabolize sugar depends on two key factors: 1) proper mineral balance, and 2) our saturated fat to unsaturated fat (PUFA) ratio in our tissues.
+- People from different geographies have different microbiomes and thus are able to handle different foods better.
+Everyone has a different ability to handle plant toxins.
+- Probiotics can be as harmful as antibiotics.
+  Don't take probiotics every day, hurts the microbiome.
+  Only take probiotics when suffering a specific symptom, eg. when you have diarrhoea.
 - Repair your gut lining with bone broth.
-- Supplement sodium (salt) and magnesium when feeling weak/dizzy while exercising.
-- You can improve your metabolic rate by paying attention to your sleep and your zinc levels, taking cold plunges/showers, and eating one tablespoon of coconut oil per day.
-- You have to train your body/microbiome to learn to digest new kinds of fibre.
-So if you've never eaten something, eat a tiny bit of it, and work your way up.
+- You can make SCFAs on a carnivore diet as well.
+- Your body holds on to polyunsaturated fats for quite a long time, it will take time for your body to heal.
+- Zinc is needed to create stomach acid.